greenboxal/doggohub/doc/workflow/importing/import_projects_from_github.md

-# Import your project from GitHub to GitLab
+# Import your project from GitHub to DoggoHub

-Import your projects from GitHub to GitLab with minimal effort.
+Import your projects from GitHub to DoggoHub with minimal effort.

 ## Overview

 >**Note:**
-If you are an administrator you can enable the [GitHub integration][gh-import] in your GitLab instance sitewide.
+If you are an administrator you can enable the [GitHub integration][gh-import] in your DoggoHub instance sitewide.
 This configuration is optional, users will still be able to import their GitHub repositories with a [personal access token][gh-token].

 - At its current state, GitHub importer can import:
-  - the repository description (GitLab 7.7+)
+  - the repository description (DoggoHub 7.7+)
-  - the Git repository data (GitLab 7.7+)
+  - the Git repository data (DoggoHub 7.7+)
-  - the issues (GitLab 7.7+)
+  - the issues (DoggoHub 7.7+)
-  - the pull requests (GitLab 8.4+)
+  - the pull requests (DoggoHub 8.4+)
-  - the wiki pages (GitLab 8.4+)
+  - the wiki pages (DoggoHub 8.4+)
-  - the milestones (GitLab 8.7+)
+  - the milestones (DoggoHub 8.7+)
-  - the labels (GitLab 8.7+)
+  - the labels (DoggoHub 8.7+)
-  - the release note descriptions (GitLab 8.12+)
+  - the release note descriptions (DoggoHub 8.12+)
-- References to pull requests and issues are preserved (GitLab 8.7+)
+- References to pull requests and issues are preserved (DoggoHub 8.7+)
 - Repository public access is retained.
-If a repository is private in GitHub it will be created as private in GitLab as well.
+If a repository is private in GitHub it will be created as private in DoggoHub as well.

 ## How it works

-When issues/pull requests are being imported, the GitHub importer tries to find the GitHub author/assignee in GitLab's database using the GitHub ID.
-For this to work, the GitHub author/assignee should have signed in beforehand in GitLab and [**associated their GitHub account**][social sign-in].
-If the user is not found in GitLab's database, the project creator (most of the times the current user that started the import process) is set as the author, but a reference on the issue about the original GitHub author is kept.
+When issues/pull requests are being imported, the GitHub importer tries to find the GitHub author/assignee in DoggoHub's database using the GitHub ID.
+For this to work, the GitHub author/assignee should have signed in beforehand in DoggoHub and [**associated their GitHub account**][social sign-in].
+If the user is not found in DoggoHub's database, the project creator (most of the times the current user that started the import process) is set as the author, but a reference on the issue about the original GitHub author is kept.